 Maximum SEP Contribution

-As of 2013, the maximum amount you can put into a SEP IRA each year is $51,000.
-The annual limit is adjusted by the Internal Revenue Service periodically.
-Contributions are tax-deductible.
-Your actual limit depends on your income.
+You can use a manual or online SEP IRA calculator to determine your actual limit, which depends on your income.
 When figuring your SEP contribution limit, count only income from self-employment.
 Do not include any salary from another job if you are an employee there, and don't count investment or interest income.

 Adjusted Net Earnings

-To calculate your SEP contribution limit for self-employment, first determine your adjusted net earnings.
+You'll also reduce the amount of your Any SEP contribution calculator for self-employment will have you first determine your adjusted net earnings.
 These are equal to the business revenues minus all deductible business expenses.
 Net earnings must be adjusted by subtracting one-half of your self-employment tax, meaning your combined Social Security and Medicare taxes.

-You can contribute up to 20 percent of your adjusted net earnings from self-employment to a SEP IRA or the yearly dollar limit, whichever is less.
+You can contribute up to 25 percent of your adjusted net earnings from self-employment to a SEP IRA or the yearly dollar limit, whichever is less.
 Suppose your net earnings total $200,000.
 Multiply by 92.35 percent to find the adjusted net earnings of $184,700.
-Multiply $184,700 by 20 percent to find your SEP contribution limit of $36,940.
+Multiply $184,700 by 25 percent to find your SEP contribution limit of $46,175.